edubart/nelua-lang/docs/pages/overview.md

 ## Concepts

-Concepts is a powerful system used to specialize [polymorphic functions](#polymorphic-functions) with efficiency at compile time.
+Concepts is a powerful system used to specialize [polymorphic functions](#polymorphic-functions) with efficiency at compile-time.

-An argument of a polymorphic function can use the special concept type defined by a preprocessor function that when evaluated at compile time decides whether if the incoming variable type matches the concept requirements.
+An argument of a polymorphic function can use the special concept type defined by a preprocessor function that when evaluated at compile-time decides whether if the incoming variable type matches the concept requirements.

 To create a concept use preprocessor function `concept`: